–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 Poco, a humanoid extraterrestrial refugee from the planet Utopia, is not only indebted to Superman for having helped save his life, but has assimilated into Earth culture and even gotten a job as Perry White‘s personal chef.
 Unfortunately, Poco, being the comic relief character that he is, gets into trouble quite often.
 This time, Poco—who fancies himself a singer-songwriter—gets duped by racketeers that pose as record execs.
 Batman helps Superman rescue Poco when the crooks lock him in a refrigerated train car.

-–REFERENCE: Batman completes an unknown mission and adds a large wheel with a spiked hubcap into his Hall of Trophies.
-This bizarre item is first shown in Batman #38, Part 1.
+–REFERENCE: In Batman #38, Part 1.
+Batman completes an unknown mission and adds a large wheel with a spiked hubcap into his Hall of Trophies.

 –Batman #38, Part 1